Man1exter/aichartstradingview/readme.md

 # Crypto Chart Viewer - TradingView

 Crypto Chart Viewer is a desktop application that allows you to view and analyze cryptocurrency charts using the TradingView widget.
-The application provides various functionalities such as AI analysis, refreshing the chart, changing the chart symbol, saving the chart, and drawing AI suggestions.
+The application provides various functionalities such as AI analysis, refreshing the chart, changing the chart symbol, saving the chart, drawing AI suggestions, and exporting data.

 ## Features